Postdoctoral Fellowships in Medical Psychology

-The fellowship program is a one-year, full-time training experience (with a possible renewal for a second year).
-Fellowship typically begins between July 1st and September 1st of each calendar year.
-The fellowship is administered by the Psychology Fellowship Program in the Department of Psychiatry and Neurobehavioral Sciences.
-Each fellow is appointed to the Housestaff of the University of Virginia Health System and awarded a certificate by the UVaHS upon successful completion of the training program.
+The residency/fellowship program is a one-year, full-time training experience (with a possible renewal for a second year).
+The program typically begins between July 1st and September 1st of each calendar year.
+The residency/fellowship is administered by the Psychology Residency/Fellowship Program in the Department of Psychiatry and Neurobehavioral Sciences.
+Each trainee is appointed to the Housestaff of University of Virginia Health and awarded a certificate by UVA Health upon successful completion of the training program.
+We have a sustained and strong commitment to inclusion and diversity.
+We strive to ensure that all residents and fellows, no matter their race, sexuality, country of origin, gender, religion or able-bodiedness, feel included and valued for their unique perspectives.
+In 2024, UVA Health was chosen by Forbes Magazine as the 9th best health care system in their ranking of best employers for diversity.
+We also ensure that our residents and fellows receive training in accordance with the ASPIRE values of UVA Health.

 The Charlottesville Area